molding service sample and mold

 Advantage of molding service

-Advantages: Aluminum alloy or resin molds can be quickly manufactured, shortening product development cycles.
+Rapid Prototyping: Aluminum or resin molds shorten development cycles.

 molding service application